(Updated: June 7, 2022)

 If you consider Luxor’s parking fees too pricey, you might want to look into other alternatives.
 Unfortunately, there isn’t really any free parking available near the Luxor.

-There are, however, still some great free places to park on other areas of the Strip.
+There are, however, still some great free places to park in other areas of the Strip.
 We’ve written an article with a complete list and map of free places to park on Las Vegas Blvd.
-You can find it here.

 Luxor Oversized Parking

 If you’re driving an RV or other oversized vehicle, please see our article here on the Best Places to Park an RV in Las Vegas.

 Parking Rates at Luxor Las Vegas – Conclusion